 - A violation did not occur.
 The process ends and no details are recorded or submitted.

 - A violation did occur.
-The faculty member is encouraged to consult with his or her supervisor for the course (e.g., Department Chair, Division Chair, Program Director, or Dean) to discuss the violation and proposed Course Level consequence(s).
+The faculty member is encouraged to consult with his or her relevant administrator for the course (e.g., Department Chair, Division Chair, Program Director, or Dean) to discuss the violation and proposed Course Level consequence(s).
 The faculty member must specify a consequence(s) and submit all relevant documentation and actions to the Registrar's Office using an online form: http://bit.ly/DU-integrity.
 As part of the submission form, a faculty member can indicate if the issue is egregious and should be forwarded to the Academic Integrity Subcommittee for additional review.
 The Registrar's office will forward a copy of the completed Academic Integrity submission to the respective Dean of the course.